Martin E. Hellman

 Hellman has a deep interest in the ethics of technological development, and one of his current activities is applying risk analysis to a potential failure of nuclear deterrence.
 That approach has been endorsed by a number of prominent individuals including former Director of the National Security Agency (NSA) Adm.
 Bobby Inman and Stanford's President Emeritus Donald Kennedy.

-He and his wife Dorothie are writing a book, A New Map for Relationships: Creating True Love at Home & Peace on the Planet, which will be on sale in the Fall of 2016 and has won praise from former Secretary of Defense William Perry and other prominent individuals.
-The book shows how the changes needed to build a strong marriage or other intimate relationship are the same ones needed to build a more peaceful, sustainable world.
+He and his wife Dorothie recently completed a book, A New Map for Relationships: Creating True Love at Home & Peace on the Planet, that is now on sale at Amazon, Barnes & Noble and other booksellers.
+Click to download a free PDF (1.2 MB) of the full book.
+It has won praise from former Secretary of Defense William Perry and other prominent individuals, and shows how the changes needed to build a strong marriage or other relationship are the same ones needed to build a more peaceful, sustainable world.
 Their half of the $1 million ACM Turing Award is being used to promote those ideas.

 During the 1980's, Prof. Hellman helped develop a meaningful dialog between the Soviet and American scientific communities on how human thinking had to evolve for survival in the nuclear age.
 This effort culminated in his co-editing a book with Prof. Anatoly Gromyko of Moscow.
 Breakthrough: Emerging New Thinking was published simultaneously in Russian and English in 1987 during the rapid change in Soviet-American relations.